 Always be honest, even if you think it makes you look bad.
 Whenever you make a mistake, apologise, and don't try to make excuses or pass on the blame.

 Hourly rates should be a minor accounting detail, and a rough guide for you to work out the cost of the project.
-If the customer is especially hung up on hourly rates from the beginning, it means they are either inexperienced, or have a fetish for penny-pinching.
+If the customer is especially hung up on hourly rates from the beginning, it means they are either inexperienced, or have propensity for penny-pinching.
 Just let them go, and they will come back in 6 months, asking you to fix the disaster made by the contractor who quoted half the hourly rate, then took four times longer to partially complete the job.

 Ask their budget, and then tell them what they can get for that.
 To help the customer to narrow down the scope, you can use "hours" to estimate the cost of each part.